 Please keep in mind that although hosted services typically come back online within a few minutes if lack of funds was the problem, domain registrations can take 24-48 hours to start working again if they were expired at the time of renewal.

-The following additional information applies only to individuals who are unable to access their own membership.
+The following additional information applies only to individuals who cannot access their membership.

 Under ordinary circumstances, our Terms & Conditions of Service impose a strict limitation of one membership per individual, for good reasons.
-Under ordinary circumstances, it is strongly preferable to complete the appropriate recovery process to regain access to your membership.
-We provide extensive recovery options for a lost username or password, a lost email address, or a lost 2-factor device.
-But under ordinary circumstances, a member just logs in to our site and does whatever they need to do, and they do not wind up reading this.
+Under ordinary circumstances, completing the appropriate recovery process to regain access to your membership is strongly preferable.
+We provide extensive recovery options for a lost username or password, a lost email address, or a lost two-factor device.
+But under ordinary circumstances, a member logs in to our site and does whatever they need to do, and they do not wind up reading this.

-However the "temporary" qualification of those extraordinary circumstances is very important and bears close scrutiny.
-Taking this action is only a good idea if that applies.
-In other situations, taking this action may not mitigate a larger harm, they may exacerbate it.
+However, the "temporary" qualification of those extraordinary circumstances is significant.
+Taking this action is only a good idea if "temporary" applies.
+In other situations, taking this action may not mitigate larger harm; it may make things worse.

-Although it is extremely rare and our system takes many precautions to prevent it, it is remotely possible for a member to, through a sufficiently large combination of consecutive instances of bad judgement and/or dishonesty, engineer a situation where they have set security protocols to verify their identity that they subsequently they have no way to meet.
-In such cases, it is very likely to be preferable to allow services to be deleted, and then pursue re-obtaining them once they are removed from the inaccessible membership.
-Adding funds through this process may only serve to increase the delay before that happens.
+Although it is extremely rare and our system takes many precautions to prevent it, it is remotely possible for a member to, through a sufficiently large combination of consecutive instances of bad judgment or dishonesty, engineer a situation where they have set security protocols to verify their identity that they subsequently they have no way to meet.
+In such cases, it is very likely to be preferable to allow services to be deleted and then pursue recreating them once they are removed from the inaccessible membership.
+Adding funds through this process may only increase the delay before that happens.